Northwest Horticultural Council

 Apple shipments to Mexico must comply with the “Work Plan for the Exportation of Apples from the Northwest of the United States to Mexico.”
 Apples must be cold treated at 0° Celsius for 40 days or at 3.3° Celsius for 90 days prior to shipment.
 Cold treatment rooms must be certified by USDA APHIS through the respective state departments of agriculture.

 Pears: A federal phytosanitary certificate (certificate) is required.
 Both the state and county of production must be shown on the certificate “Place of Origin” line.
-The following additional declaration also is required, “The pears in this shipment are free of Cydia molesta and Conotrachelus nenuphar and were produced in the States of Oregon, Washington or California.
+The following additional declaration also is required, “The pears in this shipment are free of Grapholita molesta and Conotrachelus nenuphar and were produced in the States of Oregon, Washington, or California.
 This shipment was not produced in areas regulated (quarantined) for fruit flies of quarantine importance.”
 The certificate must be issued at the place of packing.

 The shipment must be substantially free of leaves and debris.
 A two-leaf per carton tolerance is allowed.
 The cartons must be marked with a lot number and the address of the grower/packer.